chhabrakaran7/javalearnings/README.md

 1. Method overloading description with a use case.
 2. A coding exercise relating to usage of method overloading is also added to "Coding Exercise".
+3. The coding exercise also explains the usage of "Constants"